-Cynthia Yaschine grew up in Mexico City and studied biology at the Universidad Nacional Autónoma de México.
-Prior to joining the legal clinic, Cynthia worked for over 10 years in Biomedical Research laboratories in Mexico, Germany, and California.
-Most recently, she was a research specialist and lab manager in a Neural Stem Cell research laboratory at UCSF Medical School.
-Cynthia has volunteered teaching adults to read and write in rural communities in Mexico and teaching science to bilingual students in San Francisco and in Tulsa.
-She joined the Legal Clinic as a Spanish-English interpreter in 2010 and in 2012 joined the clinic staff on a full-time basis.
+Cynthia Yaschine grew up in Mexico City and studied biology at UNAM.
+Prior to joining the legal clinic, Yaschine worked for over 10 years in biomedical research laboratories in Mexico, Germany and California.
+Yaschine has volunteered teaching adults to read and write in rural communities in Mexico and teaching science to bilingual students in San Francisco and in Tulsa.
+She first joined TU Law’s Legal Clinic as a Spanish-English interpreter and in 2012 joined the clinic staff on a full-time basis.
 Yaschine has interpreted for TU Law students and attorneys at detention centers and jails, and has also traveled to the border to assist with clinic work.

 Department Assistant, Legal Clinic

 Garcia was born in Iowa but spent most of her childhood in Mexico.
 At age 4, she moved to Utah where she and her family spent a year before returning to Mexico.
 In 2005, at the age of 10, she moved to Tulsa with her family and has been here ever since.
 Garcia attended a bilingual school for her last year of elementary school and then moved on to Roman Catholic schools, such as San Miguel Middle School and Cascia Hall Preparatory School.
 Garcia attended The University of Tulsa for her bachelor’s degree in psychology, graduating in Dec.
 2016.
 After graduating, she began working at TU Law’s legal clinic as a part-time Spanish-English interpreter and a couple of months later she became our full-time department assistant, along with her original role as interpreter.